Tools4everBV/HelloID-Conn-SA-Full-Exchange-Online-GroupManageMembersOwners/README.md

 ## Manual resources
 This Delegated Form uses the following resources in order to run

-### Powershell data source 'Exchange-Online-group-generate-table-wildcard v2'
+### Powershell data source 'Exchange-Online-group-generate-table-wildcard'
 This Powershell data source gathers the available groups (that match the provided wildcard searchstring).

-### Powershell data source 'Exchange-online-user-generate-table v2'
+### Powershell data source 'Exchange-online-user-generate-table'
 This Powershell data source queries and returns all available users.

-### Powershell data source 'Exchange-Online-group-generate-table-owners v2'
+### Powershell data source 'Exchange-Online-group-generate-table-owners'
 This Powershell data source queries and returns the owners of the group.

-### Powershell data source 'Exchange-Online-group-generate-table-members v2'
+### Powershell data source 'Exchange-Online-group-generate-table-members'
 This Powershell data source queries and returns the members of the group.

 ### Delegated form task 'Exchange Online - Group - Manage memberships'